Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon RX 6900 XT should in theory perform a small bit faster than the GeForce RTX 2060 Super overall. (explain)
+Memory BandwidthPerformance-wise, the Radeon RX 6900 XT should theoretically be a bit superior to the GeForce RTX 2060 Super in general. (explain)

-Texel RateThe Radeon RX 6900 XT should be a lot (approximately 192%) more effective at texture filtering than the GeForce RTX 2060 Super. (explain)
+Texel RateThe Radeon RX 6900 XT is much (more or less 192%) more effective at anisotropic filtering than the GeForce RTX 2060 Super. (explain)

-Pixel RateIf using a high screen resolution is important to you, then the Radeon RX 6900 XT is the winner, and very much so. (explain)
+Pixel RateIf using a high resolution is important to you, then the Radeon RX 6900 XT is a better choice, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison